5 AI Tools for Excel That Will Save You Hours Every Week

 Why it works

-Copilot feels native to Excel and significantly lowers the learning curve for users who already live in spreadsheets.
-It's especially helpful for reducing time spent writing formulas or building pivots manually.
+Copilot feels native to Excel and makes a real difference for users who need formula help but don't want to become spreadsheet engineers to get it.
+It's especially useful for cutting time spent writing formulas or rebuilding pivots from scratch.

 Limitations